nickjiang2378/test-time-registers/dinov2/README.md

 3. `dinov2/layers/swiglu_ffn.py`: we add an identity function to extract MLP neuron activations for our analysis.
 Swiglu is used for larger backbone sizes.
 4. `dinov2/layers/attention.py`, `dinov2/layers/block.py`, `dinov2/layers/swiglu_ffn.py`: disable xformers for easier analysis

-## Model environment

-To create an environment just for DINOv2, create a new conda environment and install the packages in `requirements.txt`.
-Then, run the analysis for DINOv2 in `register_neurons.ipynb`.